superuser4/gstrike/README.md

-# gstrike
+# GStrike
-GStrike is a custom C2 Framework designed for stealth and primarily targets Windows.
+GStrike is a Command and Control server, uses HTTPS beaconing.
+# About
+GStrike is designed to be modular for malware authors to write their own beacons using the HTTPS JSON API documentation.
+# Installation
+# Quick Usage